-- 1. Polling the auto-negotiation complete bit of SGMII Management Status register (Register 1, bit 5 Table 2-50). - 2.
-Using the auto-negotiation complete interrupt (Interrupt Status Register in Chapter 2 and SGMII Management Auto-Negotiation Interrupt Control register, Table 2-59.)
+- 1. Polling the auto-negotiation complete bit of SGMII Management Status register (Register 1, bit 5 Table 2-52). - 2.
+Using the auto-negotiation complete interrupt (Interrupt Status Register in Chapter 2 and SGMII Management Auto-Negotiation Interrupt Control register, Table 2-61.)

 When placed into loopback, data is routed from the transmitter to the receiver path at the last possible point in the PCS/PMA sublayer.
-This is immediately before the transceiver interface.
 When placed into loopback, a constant stream of Idle code groups is transmitted through the transceiver.